Palm Beach County (East Central)--Greater Boynton Beach City (North) PUMA, FL

 28.8k people

 In 2023, there were 2.31 times more White (Non-Hispanic) residents (90.3k people) in Palm Beach County (East Central)--Greater Boynton Beach City (North) PUMA, FL than any other race or ethnicity.
-There were 39.1k Black or African American (Non-Hispanic) and 14k Two+ (Hispanic) residents, the second and third most common ethnic groups.
+There were 39.1k Black or African American (Non-Hispanic) and 12.9k Two Races Including Other (Hispanic) residents, the second and third most common ethnic groups.

 16.9% of the people in Palm Beach County (East Central)--Greater Boynton Beach City (North) PUMA, FL are hispanic (28.8k people).